Is milk good or bad for you?

 Moooving on, here is a list of the various pros and cons of drinking milk:

-- Milk is high in calcium, which is important for healthy bones.
+- Milk is high in calcium, which is the key for healthy bones.
 Additionally, the calcium in milk is well absorbed by the digestive tract because the vitamin D and lactose found in milk facilitate calcium absorption.
 Still, it's possible to get ample calcium without drinking dairy milk — by eating foods such as tofu, soy milk, or greens such as kale.
 See Calcium — How much is enough? for more information.

 - Whole milk is brimming with protein, which is beneficial for muscle growth.